chaand625/Deloitte-Interview-Dotnet-Angular-Developer-2024/README.md

     - Scenario: "You have page1 (personal data) and page2 (professional data), with save functionality on the last page.
 How would you communicate this data across pages?
 How would you save it?"

 - **EF Core and Stored Procedures**:
+  - **Transactions** :
+    - Question: "How do you make sure that parts of the data personal and professional are all saved as a whole or not saved at all in EFCore?"

   - **Stored Procedures**:
     - Question: "Are you using EF Core?
 How do you communicate with stored procedures in EF Core?"
     - Follow-up: "How do you handle multiple selects in stored procedures?"
 (I guessed that the last select will typically return results, but its wrong.)